10 Steps to Start Chasing Your Money Goals

 If you want to hit your financial goals, you can start cutting spending from the budget, but the fastest way to hit your goals is going to be to increase your income.
 When I started my debt free journey, I picked up more hours at work.
 I started this blog.
 Then I got a second job.
 Then I got back into my Mary Kay business.
 I started using different phone apps to create more income as well.
 I started a Poshmark closet.

 There are a million things that you can do to create more income.
 Babysit.
 Dogsit.
 Goldfish sit.
 Seriously.
 Do anything you can to create a little more income and give yourself a little bit of a lead on your debt and bills.
-This blog has made me a little money and 100% of my profits after expenses have gone towards debt.
 Sell anything you can in your house on Facebook Marketplace.

 I wrote an entire blog post on 10 Ways That I Make Money!